 What about outside of work?

 On a personal note, I grew up in Janesville, Wisconsin, where my parents still live.
 My husband, David, works in the help desk at the EPA taking raw data and turning it into pretty spreadsheets.
-Our daughter “E” is two and learning new things every day.
+Our daughter “E” is almost five and curious about everything.
 You can read the story of her birth two months early and time in the NICU.

 I am a sci fi/fantasy geek.
 Farscape was my favorite TV show before it was cancelled.
 Doctor Who is my current favorite.
 On my first day of work at CEC, the department director asked me if I was a Star Trek fan.
 My response?
 “Well, it depends which one.”
 I’ve read lots of SF over the years too, from more authors than I care to list here.
 And just in case I haven’t established my geek credentials sufficiently yet, my husband and I initially became friends while playing Dungeons and Dragons.